cyrichardson/docs-cloud-keep/api-docs/concepts.rst

 ~~~~~~~~~~~~~~~~~~

 A consumer provides a method to register as an interested party for a container.
-For example, when a Load Balancer is using a certificate bundle stored in |product name|
+For example, when a Load Balancer uses a certificate bundle stored in |product name|,
-it will register itself as a consumer of the certificate container.
+the load balancer registers itself as a consumer of the certificate container.

 You can get a list of consumers for a container by submitting a
 :ref:`retrieve consumers <get-containers-consumers>` API request

-To prevent unexpected service problems, ensure that you notify all
+To prevent unexpected service problems, notify all
 consumers before you delete a container.